 People with Medicare have no means of distinguishing among their different Medicare Advantage plan options, forcing them to gamble with their health and their lives when enrolling in Medicare Advantage.
 Each Medicare Advantage plan has its own proprietary set of prior authorization rules, different networks and different cost-sharing requirements that cannot be compared.
-But, many members of Congress and advocacy organizations are pushing a bill for a “fair comparison” between Medicare Advantage and Traditional Medicare with the apparent goal of leading people to believe otherwise.
+But, AHIP, a health insurance trade association and some members of Congress are pushing a bill they’d like you to believe would deliver a “fair comparison” of costs between Medicare Advantage and Traditional Medicare.

 But, Congressman Aaron Bean, a Republican from Florida, and Kevin Hern, Republican from Oklahoma, introduced the “Apples to Apples Comparison Act.”
-They think it would be helpful for people to see how much people in Medicare Advantage spend on care as compared with people in traditional Medicare.
+They think it would be helpful for people to see how much people in Medicare Advantage spend on care, on average, as compared with people in traditional Medicare.
 In truth, the numbers would be meaningless.

 Yes, people in Traditional Medicare have higher upfront costs than people in Medicare Advantage if they buy Medigap coverage.
-They buy this supplemental coverage for catastrophic protection.
-But, in part, as a result, they are more likely to get the care they need than people in Medicare Advantage.
-Cost is not an obstacle for care for these people.
+They buy this supplemental coverage for catastrophic protection because Traditional Medicare lacks an out-of-pocket cap.
+But, in part, as a result, people in Traditional Medicare are more likely to get the care they need than people in Medicare Advantage.
+Cost is usually not an obstacle for care for these people.
 Moreover, Traditional Medicare tends to cover all care your treating physician and you believe you need.

 Any cost comparison between Medicare Advantage and Traditional Medicare would not factor in the cost of going without care for people in Medicare Advantage–how often do they go without care because copays are too high or their insurer inappropriately denies it?
 The Medicare Advantage insurers do not disclose this data.